-Doing This Walking Workout Every Day Could Help You Live Longer
+How Brisk Walking Every Day Could Help You Live Longer

-Sure, walking can get you from point A to point B. But we're also learning from a growing body of research that doing so regularly (just three or more times per week ) can reduce dementia risk and even a few minutes per day might help you drift off to sleep quicker and easier.
+Sure, walking can get you from point A to point B. But we're also learning from a growing body of research that walking regularly (just three or more times per week ) can reduce dementia risk, and even a few minutes per day might help you drift off to sleep quicker and easier.

 It's not just about this specific virus, though.
-The #1 reason why we should all consider walking fast regularly: It can extend our lifespans.
+The #1 reason why you should consider walking fast regularly is: It can extend your lifespan.

 Earlier research confirms this.
-A brisk 20-minute walk every day could reduce your risk of death by upwards of 30%, reports a 2015 study The American Journal of Clinical Nutrition.
-(BTW, depending on which experts you ask, brisk walking is categorized by 100 steps per minute, or about 3 miles per hour.
-Or more simply, brisk walking is fast enough that your breathing becomes heavy enough to still talk but not quite sing.)
+A brisk 20-minute walk every day could reduce your risk of death by upwards of 30%, reports a 2015 study in The American Journal of Clinical Nutrition.
+BTW, depending on which experts you ask, brisk walking is categorized by 100 steps per minute or about 3 miles per hour.
+Or more simply, brisk walking is fast enough that your breathing becomes heavy enough to still talk but not quite sing.

 Even if you step a little slower, you can still score some major health benefits by moving a little more.
-Doing anything besides sitting for 30 minutes of the day—be it yoga, cycling, dancing or gardening—that you'd normally lounge leads to a 17% lower risk of early death, according to another brand-new paper in the American Journal of Epidemiology.
+Doing anything besides sitting for 30 minutes of the day—be it yoga, cycling, dancing or gardening—that you'd normally lounge leads to a 17% lower risk of early death, according to a 2019 paper in the American Journal of Epidemiology.

 As you step right up, keep these simple walking form tips in mind, and if you're ready to take your walking workouts to the next level, try Nordic walking!